MEmshousen/CodeRED2025-404NotFound/README.md

-# ClArIty - Real-time Learning Platform
+# Clarity - Real-time Learning Platform

 A comprehensive educational platform that enables real-time communication between teachers and students through anonymous confusion point submissions.
 Built with modern web technologies and AI-powered insights.

 ## Project Overview

-ClArIty is a multi-tier educational platform designed to bridge the gap between teachers and students by providing an anonymous channel for students to express confusion points during or after class.
+Clarity is a multi-tier educational platform designed to bridge the gap between teachers and students by providing an anonymous channel for students to express confusion points during or after class.
 The platform offers both a modern, full-featured version and a simple, lightweight version for different deployment needs.

 ## Architecture